Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Academic

 This book offers the novel concept of Synchronous Profitable Operations — bringing Kaizen thinking to a strategic level.
 Profitability, strategic objectives and operational performance are perfectly aligned.
+It will be beneficial to all readers who are interested in bringing their companies' strategic and operational performance to a new level.

 Prof. Qile He, Ph.D.